Limych/ha-jq300/README.md

 > **_Note_**:\
 > Before using the devices you need to connect them to your account through the official app.
 >
 > Only one application can be logged into an account at a time.
-Therefore, each time updated the sensor values from HA, authorization from the official application on your phone will be lost.
+Therefore, each time restarted this integration, authorization from the official application on your phone will be lost.
 Authorization is restored when you restart the official application.

 We recommend using [the IAQ UK sensor](https://github.com/Limych/ha-iaquk) to evaluate overall air quality.
 Example configuration: